sapegin/washingcode-book/manuscript/Code_editor.md

 ## Multiple cursors

 I use multiple cursors all the time when I edit code.
-Usually I use them one of the three ways:
+Usually, I use them in one of three ways:

 1. **Add cursor below**: when I need to do the same changes to several lines of code.
 2. **Add selection to the next find match** or **Select all occurrences of find match**: when I want to change a few occurrences of a certain string, similar to **replace all** but it gives me slightly more control.